ops-center/alerts/charts/zookeeper-alerts/ticket-template.md

 **Provisioning:** Usually, the Database Phase is set to `Provisioning` while bootstrapping for the first time.
 If you find the database phase is stuck in the provisioning state, there may be some misconfiguration, lack of k8s resources, or miscellaneous issues.
-A recommended approach is to describe the Redis object, check the configuration, operator, and pod logs and find the reason.
+A recommended approach is to describe the ZooKeeper object, check the configuration, operator, and pod logs and find the reason.

 You can contact to AppsCode with the following things attached,
-- Get the Redis object:
+- Get the ZooKeeper object:
     ```bash
-    kubectl get redis -n <ns> <redis-object-name> -oyaml
+    kubectl get zookeeper -n <ns> <zookeeper-object-name> -oyaml
     Kubectl get pod -n <ns> <pod-name> -oyaml
     ```
-- Describe the Redis object:
+- Describe the ZooKeeper object:
     ```bash
-      kubectl describe redis -n <ns> <redis-object-Name>
+      kubectl describe zookeeper -n <ns> <zookeeper-object-Name>
     ```
 - Describe the StatefulSet object:
     ```bash